The secret layers of the Perfectionism Complex.

 Perfectionism

-I actually worked on this a lot with my relationship with food, and my body.
+I actually worked on this a lot with my relationship with food and my body.
 In losing weight, I realized that I was working towards something that I didn’t actually understand.
-The expectations in society for the identified perfect body is, definable in some retrospect (I guess), but that changes almost to the person, to the right person.
+The expectations in society for the identified perfect body are, definable in some retrospect (I guess), but that changes almost to the person, to the right person.
 So when you internalize it, there is no end in sight.
 Unless you are happy with yourself and where you are at, you will always be searching to be different.

 I have no words right now, other than this is something I need to think about more, and how to undo it.